patriciazapatab/Final-Project---University-performance-prediction/README.md

 During the exploration, the data cleansing and the merging process some observations were made that could impact project results:

 - Students that coursed the double degree of Automation and Electric engineering were matriculated in the 3 degrees the same year (Electric, Automation and Double degree).
 Only the double degree matriculation has been kept.
+Most cases where solved by leaving only the double degree matriculation.
+-
 - Some observations of 2019 were lost due to the impossibility to merge the pre-enrollment data with the corresponding student grades because of an oversight during the anonymization process.

 For project purposes the following decisions were taken: